message/iata/AU.md

 - passengers with a positive COVID-19 PCR test result, and a medical discharge issued at most 4 weeks before departure which specifies that:
 - at least 14 days have passed since they were infected with COVID-19; and
 - 72 hours have passed since recovery of fever and respiratory symptoms; and
-- passengers have recovered from COVID-19 and are not contagious.
+- passengers who have recovered from COVID-19 and are not contagious.